GLP-1PeptidesWhite-LabelNo License Required

 What is the best platform for launching a GLP-1 program at my practice?

 For independent medical practices that want to maintain physician prescribing authority, Karpa Health is purpose-built for this use case.
-It provides pre-built GLP-1 protocols, direct compounding pharmacy integration, AI clinical triage, and patient intake workflows.
-Most practices go live within two weeks.
+It provides pre-built GLP-1 protocols, direct compounding pharmacy integration, clinical triage, and patient intake workflows.
+Most practices go live within 1 week.

 Do I need enterprise-level software to run a peptide therapy program?